mjezior/react-slottable/README.md

 `<Slot>` component can receive only `name` and `children` props, both are required.

-For your convenience, `withSlots` dynamically generates additional sub-components with capitalized names, basing on passed slot names.
+For your convenience, `withSlots` dynamically generates additional sub-components with pascal-case names, basing on passed slot names.
 Those components are just syntactic sugar on `<Slot>` (with pre-filled `name` prop), so these two syntaxes are equal:

 ```tsx
 <FancyLayout.Slot name="header">header</FancyLayout.Slot>